If you think that you are spending too much time or money on gambling, whether online or in gambling premises, then you can ask to be self-excluded.

 - the dates you were able to gamble despite having a self-exclusion date agreement in place

-- details of any contact you have had with the company since you gambled with them.
+- details of any contact you have had with the gambling business since you gambled with them.

 This information will be used to consider if any regulatory action is needed.
 We are unable to provide refunds for any money you have spent gambling.